ligvigfui/terraforming_mars/README.md

 # Ligvigfui's Terraforming Mars Repo

-## The gole is to make an online implementation that is not buggy and slow.
+## The gole is to make an online implementation that is

+- Not buggy
+- Not slow
+- Has an intuitive UI
+- Has stable multiplayer
+- Has Ranked